mhwco/mhw-app-article/article/demo/article.md

-You can keep adding more and more paragraphs to a single list item by adding the traditional blank line and then keep on indenting the paragraphs with four spaces.
-You really need to only indent the first line, but that looks ugly.
+You can keep adding more and more paragraphs to a single list item by adding the traditional blank line and then keep on indenting the paragraphs with four spaces.Â  You really need to only indent the first line, but that looks ugly.

 - Lists support blockquotes

-> Just like this example here.
-By the way, you can
+> Just like this example here.Â  By the way, you can
 > nest lists inside blockquotes!
 > - Fantastic!

 - Lists support preformatted text

-    You just need to indent eight spaces.
+Â Â Â  You just need to indent eight spaces.

 Even More